Updated: March 17, 2020

 For the toilet bowl, make sure that the commode doesn’t have a leak.
 Test it by dropping some food coloring inside the water tank and wait 10 to 20 minutes.
 You have a leak if the water in the bowl changes color.

 And when your commode water tank needs to be replaced, consider buying and installing those dual-flush systems.
 These models really save water.
-If that goes above your means as a do-it-yourself handyman, there are plenty of qualified plumbers in Los Angeles who can tackle the job for you.
+If that goes above your means as a do-it-yourself handyman, there are plenty of qualified plumbers, who can tackle the job for you.

 Take a few empty small mineral water bottles, fill it with sand, seal tightly and put it inside the commode water tank.
 Make sure it will not hinder the mechanism inside.
 Test the flush if it still works and adjust accordingly.
 This will reduce the water needed to fill the tank and lessen your consumption.